 The element “gene” may have other attributes:

-- multi_system: a boolean.
-If a gene has the feature “multi_system” (value set to “1”, “true” or “True”), it means that it can be used to fill multiple systems’ occurrences - and thus be considered part of several systems. ( default false ).
+multi_system: a boolean.
+If a gene has the feature “multi_system” (value set to “1”, “true” or “True”), it means that it can be used to fill multiple system occurrences (from a same model) - and thus be considered as part of several systems ( default false ).